DavidVujic/poetry-multiproject-plugin/README.md

 ```

 ## Workspace?
 A workspace is a place for code and projects.
 Within the workspace, code can be shared.
-A workspace is normally at the root
+A workspace is usually at the root
 of your repository.
 To enable your Python project as a workspace, just add an empty `workspace.toml` file at the top.

 ``` shell
 touch workspace.toml
 ```

-The `poetry-multiproject-plugin` will look for the `workspace.toml` file to determine the workspace root.
+The plugin will look for the `workspace.toml` file to determine the workspace root.

 ## Why workspaces?